-First, to effectively apply organizational leadership there must be a solid understanding of the organizational structure and cultural norms.
+First, there must be a solid understanding of the organizational structure and cultural norms.
 Understanding these and leveraging emotional intelligence ensures that, as a leader, you are making not just the right decisions but the right decisions for your particular political landscape.

 Next, effective organizational leadership is achieved by being a change agent.
 Leaders need to be adept at innovating and driving constant improvements through change.
 This helps the business and the people involved to continually be challenged to grow.
 This continual growth drives employee engagement and ensures that the business keeps up with the demands of an ever changing marketplace.

 In addition, a key characteristic of leadership is focusing on performance management.
 This means coaching improved performance, developing inside talent, appraising performance, and providing growth opportunities.
 It should be noted that this is a foundational aspect to organizational leadership.
 Without a strong focus on managing performance, taking additional steps to improve or drive change will be moot as the leader has not yet established a performance based culture.
 It’s hard to improve what you’re not already managing.